opensearch-project/project-website/_posts/2023-07-27-personalized-ranking-with-self-managed-opensearch.markdown

 ---
-# List of one or more author names that map to the value of short_name in site.authors.
-See the content in the _authors collection for reference.
+# List of one or more author names that map to the value of short_name in site.community_members.
+See the content in the _community_members collection for reference.
 authors:
     - shreeyasharma